 IAS 28 was amended by the IASB in September 2011 and the amendments prescribe the accounting for investments in associates and sets out the requirements for the application of the equity method when accounting for investments in associates and joint ventures.
 IAS 28 applies to all entities that are investors with joint control of, or significant influence over, an investee (associate or joint venture).
 The amendments to IAS 28 are required to be applied for annual periods beginning on or after January 1, 2013, with earlier adoption permitted.
-The Company has not yet assessed the impact of the amendments or determined whether it will adopt the amendments early.
+The Company has not yet assessed the impact of the amendments.

-4. ACQUISITION OF SUBSIDIARIES
+4. ACQUISITION OF SUBSIDIARIES IN SWEDEN